Real or fake crystals can create stress if you cannot tell the difference.

-Worry over real vs. fake crystals is a legitimate concern.
-We want what we pay for and we want that item to provide the energy it claims to have.
+You also want to pay for and we want for them and that the item to provide the energy it claims to have.
 I collect crystals myself so I completely understand.

 So we are here to ease your mind and explain ways you can tell if you have a fake or real crystal on your hands.